-Such a real estate property has many issues that make it uninhabitable, including severe damage to the roof, black mold, termite infestation, severe problems with the base, asbestos or lead problems and severe damage to the chimney.
+Such a real estate property has many issues that make it uninhabitable, including severe damage to the roof, black mold, termite infestation, severe problems with the base, asbestos or lead problems, and severe damage to the chimney.

 Tips to Selling Your House In Poor Condition.

 Wondering how best to sell that house in poor condition?
-We shall highlight best tips to follow to get that house sold.
+We shall highlight the best tips to follow to get that house sold.

 1. Highlight The Positive Parts

 In a way that highlights the positives and downplays the negative, a savvy realtor will help you list your house.
 You may want to note this prominently if you’re in an awesome location in the city center or a desirable school district.
 Some buyers may want to live in those areas, but the mortgage required for the median house price in the region will not swing.
 Or, maybe there’s a swimming pool in your house, you’ve recently bought new appliances, or you’ve got a big master suite.
 These are attractive to many buyers, considering the house’s overall condition.